Words of Wisdom

 2) When your Mom is mad at your Dad, don't let her brush your hair.

 3) If your sister hits you, don't hit her back.
-They always catch the second person.
+They always catch

 4) Never ask your 3-year old brother to hold a tomato.